spacecatpixel/lokidocs/docs/Advanced/Debugging.md

+title: Loki.network Documentation | Loki Debugging
+description: This section contains general instructions for debugging failed installs or problems encountered with Loki.
+First ensure you are running the latest version built from the Github repo.

 # Debugging

 This section contains general instructions for debugging failed installs or problems encountered with Loki.
 First ensure you are running the latest version built from the Github repo.